This creamy Boursin pasta is rich, garlicky and made with a simple 5-ingredient sauce. Better yet, it’s ready in just 10 minutes!

 • Salt & Black Pepper, as needed

 • Pop your pasta in salted boiling water and cook until al dente.
-Don't overfill the pot, only use enough water to cook the pasta (less water the more starchy it is).
+Don't overfill the pot; only use enough water to cook the pasta (the less water, the more starchy it is).

-• Meanwhile, fry shallots in 1 tbsp unsalted butter until soft, then push to the outside of the pan and add in the sausage.
-Fry until lightly browned, then incorporate everything together.
+• Meanwhile, in a large pan over medium heat, fry the shallot in 1 tbsp unsalted butter until soft and golden.
+Push to the outside of the pan and add the sausage.
+Fry until lightly browned on both sides, then incorporate everything together.

 • Right near the end of cooking the pasta, scoop out a cup of the starchy pasta water.
-Add around 1/3 cup into the pan and stir to emulsify with the fats (it should go slightly cloudy).
-Stir in Boursin cheese until melted, then add parmesan and pinch of black pepper.
-Stir to blend, then turn heat to low.
+Add around 1/3 cup into the pan and swiftly stir to emulsify with the fats (it should go slightly cloudy).
+Stir in Boursin cheese until melted, then add the Parmesan and a pinch of black pepper.
+Stir to blend, then turn the heat to low.

 • Use your pasta tongs to transfer the pasta straight from the pot into the sauce.
-Give everything a good toss until the sauce begins to coat the pasta.
-If the sauce drys up, add a splash more starchy pasta water.
-On the other hand if you go slightly overboard just keep it on a low heat and gently toss until the sauce wraps around the pasta.
+Give everything a good toss until the sauce begins to thicken and cling to the pasta.
+If the sauce dries up, add a splash more starchy pasta water.
+Adjust seasoning with salt and pepper, then serve and enjoy!

 a) Starchy Water – Important to scoop the water right at the end, just so it’s at its starchiest.
 The starchier the water, the creamier the sauce.